You can convert floating-point MATLAB® code to fixed-point

 Optionally, you can select to log data for histograms.
 After running a simulation, you can view the histogram for each variable.
 For more information, see Log Data for Histogram.

 The advantage of proposing data types based on derived ranges is that you do not have to provide test files that exercise your algorithm over its full operating range.
 Running such test files often takes a very long time.
+The app can compute derived ranges for scalar variables only.

 To compute derived ranges and propose data types based on these ranges, provide static minimum and maximum values or proposed data types for all input variables.
 To improve the analysis, enter as much static range information as possible for other variables.
 You can manually enter ranges or promote simulation ranges to use as static ranges.
 Manually entered static ranges always take precedence over simulation ranges.